Use filters to explore further

 People who died in police custody or in police interactions were younger than people who died in prisons and jails, and black and Latino/a people were younger than white people who died in police interactions.
-The median age of a white person who died in an encounter with police was 38, 31 for black people and 30 for Latino/a people.
+The median age of a white person who died in an encounter with police was 38, 31 for black people, and 30 for Latino/a people.

-Close to 90% of people who died in encounters with police were not charged with a crime.
+At least 80% of people who died in encounters with police were not charged with a crime.

 TABLE OF CASES